chooseMoneychooseMediachooseShoppingchoose

 Nevertheless, such changes clearly show that sub-prime lenders are making some attempts to make their market more consumer friendly, a blurring of the lines which could be at the root of the increase in applications.

-Even so, however, high costs remain a concern with credit building credit cards and other sub-prime credit products.
+Even so, however, high costs remain a concern with sub-prime credit products.

-"For some people, high-cost credit provides a vital lifeline that allows them to meet unexpected costs when they otherwise wouldn't be able to," a spokesperson from the Consumer Credit Counselling Service new window, a charity that offers free advice to those in debt has said.
+"For some people, high-cost credit provides a vital lifeline that allows them to meet unexpected costs when they otherwise wouldn't be able to," a spokesperson from the Consumer Credit Counselling Service, a charity that offers free advice to those in debt has said.

 "The key to using these products is to know what you are signing up for when you put your name on the dotted line, and to budget to pay back your balances in full each month whenever possible, to negate the effect of the interest rates."